Multivariate response and parsimony for Gaussian cluster-weighted models: Inference

 \subsection{Convergence Criterion}

 A common criterion to stop the EM algorithm is when the difference between the log-likelihood values on consecutive iterations is less than some $\epsilon$.
-However, use of such lack of progress criteria might underestimate the correct value of the log-likelihood \citep{mcnicholas2010}.
 Here, the Aitken stopping criterion \citep{Aitk:OnBe:1926} is used to determine convergence.
-Basically, the Aitken acceleration procedure is used to compute an estimated asymptotic value.
-Based on this, a decision can be made regarding whether or not the algorithm has reached convergence, that is, whether or not the log-likelihood is sufficiently close to its estimated asymptotic value.
+Use of the aforementioned lack of progress criterion can result in the EM converging earlier than with the Aitken stopping criterion, resulting in estimates that might not be as close to the maximum likelihood estimates \citep{mcnicholas2010}.
+At each iteration of the EM algorithm, the Aitken acceleration procedure is used to compute an estimated asymptotic value.
+Based on this, a decision can be made regarding whether or not the algorithm has reached convergence, i.e., whether or not the log-likelihood is sufficiently close to its estimated asymptotic value.
 See \citet{bohning1994}, \citet{lindsay1995}, and \citet{mcnicholas2010} for details.